-Update: Since this post was written on the 3rd September, Sony has made the startling decision to withdraw Concord from sale entirely less than two weeks after its launch.
-“Our initial launch didn’t land the way we’d intended,” the tech company wrote in its statement announcing the closure.
+Update 30th October 2024: Since the post below was written on the 3rd September, publisher Sony has withdrawn physical copies of Concord from sale.
+“Our initial launch didn’t land the way we’d intended,” the company wrote in a statement.
+Then, on the 29th October, Sony announced that the studio behind Concord, Firewalk, is to be closed.
+It’s thought that $400m was spent on Concord’s development.
 We’ve updated the story below accordingly.

 Our original story follows…